 Before you can expect your dog to be stress-free, you should get a handle on your own emotions.
 Do your best to get rid of the bad and amplify the good.
 Once you have conquered your own anxiety, you can then move on to reducing your dog’s anxiety.

-The cause of their anxiety could simply be sensing your emotions.
+In the case of dog cancer, the cause of their anxiety could simply be sensing your emotions.
 That’s why the first step is getting your stress under control.
 If you are still noticing signs of anxiety in your dog after your own emotions have calmed, that’s when you can begin learning what triggers your dog’s anxiety and how you can help.

 And remember — don’t beat yourself up.
 That’s only going to make it worse! 🙂